 “In the book, we hypothesise that it could be one of the reasons.
 Or it could also be that he did not want his art to be exhibited, in line with his utter abhorrence of commercialisation,” says Aditi.

 What were his artistic influences?
-Researcher Dr Grant Pooke writes that, unlike his contemporaries who looked to the west for validation, Anand, writes researcher Dr Grant Pooke, “gazed to the Soviet and Occidental exemplars.
-The presence of an expatriate community, aside from Anand's own communist sympathies, may account for aspects of Soviet Socialist realism.”
+Researcher Dr Grant Pooke writes that, unlike his contemporaries who looked to the west for validation, Anand, “gazed to the Soviet and Occidental exemplars.
+The presence of an expatriate community, aside from Anand's own communist sympathies, may account for aspects of soviet socialist realism.”

 Pooke says that his acquaintance with Russian artist Nicholas Roerich may have exposed Anand to the vernacular Russian art forms.